Four recent examples of sound reasoning that I would like to bring to your attention.

 If you do not understand that, you are too clueless to be worth feeding.

-The third piece of writing that impressed me was this essay from the consistently superb Slate Star Codex.
+The fourth piece of writing that impressed me was this essay from the consistently superb Slate Star Codex.
 I won’t extract any excerpts here: just go and read the whole thing.